Dharam Yudh Morcha: Longowal assassination

+Under Barnala

 As Barnala became the state's chief minister, Tohra and Badal would back him, with Tohra promised support for his SGPC presidential run, but Badal turning down a cabinet position to hedge his political bets with a "wait-and-see" approach, as his own supporters were split among the two Akali factions, and as Barnala was faced with numerous heavy obstacles to overcome, regardless of his party's large assembly majority.
 In addition to Badal and Tohra, who would be kept at political distance as they were seen to be potential rivals who would undermine him at the opportune time, the United Akali Dal and AISSF continued to retain significant support in the Sikh community.

 Barnala's success would hinge on his election promises, including the implementation of the Rajiv-Longowal Accord, and ameliorating Sikh discontent by publicly resenting Blue Star.
 Barnala and his ministers, including Amarinder Singh, who would later defect to Congress in 1992, would release hundreds of Sikh detainees, provide jobs to victims of state repression, rehabilitate Sikh army deserters and riot victims, and refuse to visit the government-built Akal Takht, which was torn down and rebuilt by the Sikh community.
 As part of the balancing act, Barnala's Akalis would continue to solicit support for the Accord from the United Akali Dal and AISSF, as both the AISSF and Joginder Singh, as the father of Jarnail Singh Bhindranwale, were still respected for their sacrifices, and they would praise Barnala for his efforts with Sikh detainees and victims, though they would continue to call on Sikh youth to "struggle to face the black deeds of the [central] government and for unconditional release of all [remaining] detained Sikhs."

 As for the militant groups, while they had been united after Blue Star, and political insurgency would result in several further raids in the residential area of the Golden Temple Complex by police.
 These operations, reminiscent of Blue Star, would damage relations between the incumbent Barnala government on one side, and the United Akali Dal, the AISSF, and large sections of the Sikh community, and Barnala would be stuck between them and the Congress government, which was unwilling to concede to their demands.

 Signs of schism would also appear among the factions of the Sikh movement rivalling Barnala as well beginning in 1985, as the United Akali Dal under Joginder Singh and the AISSF/Damdami Taksal also jostled for leadership of their side.
 The 1986 rebuilding of the Akal Takht, to replace the government-rebuilt Sarkari Takht, was announced in December 1985 by the SGPC under Tohra, scheduled for January.
 A day after the announcement, the AISSF and Damdami Taksal would also hold a shaheedi samagam ("martyr remembrance") of 500 Sikh fighters including Jarnail Singh Bhindranwale, honoring their families.
 Following the samagam, the congregation declared that the rebuilding should be done under the Damdami Taksal's guidance, not the SGPC, due to their sacrifices in protecting the complex during the operation.
 This would introduce another factional rivalry.